Uniform non-autonomous basins of attraction: Dynamics of perturbed weak shift-like maps

+for every $m \ge 1$.
+In Lemma $3.10$, it will be shown that the $\G_m$'s also converge to $G$ uniformly on compact subsets of $\C^k$.
+But we first start by studying the $G_n$'s.

-\begin{prop} The sequence $\seq{G}$ converges over compact subsets of $U^+$ to $\w{G}$, a continuous, non-constant pluriharmonic function on $U^+$. \end{prop} \begin{proof} As in the case of H\'{e}non maps, we will use the filtration bounds (\ref{e:filtration}).
-Let $C$ be a compact subset of $U^+$ and let $V^+=V_{R}^+$, where $R>1$ is appropriately chosen as in Lemma \ref{l:filtration radius}.
+\begin{prop} The sequence $\seq{G}$ converges on compact subsets of $U^+$ to $\w{G}$, a continuous, non-constant pluriharmonic function on $U^+$. \end{prop} \begin{proof} As in the case of H\'{e}non maps, we will use the filtration bounds (\ref{e:filtration}).
+Let $C$ be a compact subset of $U^+$ and let $V^+=V_{R}^+$, where $R>1$ is appropriately chosen as observed in Lemma \ref{l:filtration radius}.

-\textit{Step 1:} There exists a positive integer $N_{C} \ge 1$ such that $S(n)(C) \subset V^+$ for every $n \ge N_C.$
+\textit{Step 1:} There exists a positive integer $N_{C} \ge 1$ such that $S(n)(C) \subset {V^+}$ for every $n \ge N_C.$

-For $z \in C$, Lemma \ref{l:filtration radius} shows that there exists $n_z \ge 1$ such that $S(n_z)(z) \in V^+$.
+For $z \in C$, Lemma \ref{l:filtration radius} shows that there exists $n_z \ge 1$ such that $S(n_z)(z) \in \I{V_R^k} \subset V^+$.
 Also, by Remark \ref{r:nested}, $S(n)(z)\in V^+$ for every $n \ge n_z.$ Since $S(n)$ is a biholomorphism for every $n \ge 1$, there exists a ball of radius $\delta_z>0$ such that $S(n)(B(z;\delta_z)) \subset V^+$ for every $n \ge n_z.$ As $C$ is compact in $U^+$, there exists a finite collection of balls $B(z_i;\delta_{z_i})$, $1 \le i \le n_C$ that cover $C$.
 There exist corresponding $n_{z_i}$'s such that $S(n)(B(z_i,\delta_{z_i})) \subset V^+$ whenever $n \ge n_{z_i}.$ Thus for $N_C=\max\{n_{z_i}: 1 \le i \le n_C\}$, the claim in \textit{Step 1} holds.

 \textit{Step 2:} For every $w \in V^+$, there exists a neighbourhood of $w$, say $B(w;\delta_w)$, $\delta_w>0$, on which the sequence $\seq{G}$ is uniformly Cauchy.

 Note that $\log^+\supnorm{z}=\log\supnorm{z}>0$ for every $z \in B(w:\delta_w) \subset V^+.$ By (\ref{e:filtration}), (\ref{e:growth}) and (\ref{e:final filtration}),